-- To inculcate the values enshrined in the Indian constitution. - To create a sense of responsible and active citizenship. - To know about Constitutional and Non- Constitutional bodies - To understand the relationships exist between union and states - To understand sacrifices made by the freedom fighters.
+- To inculcate the values enshrined in the Indian constitution. - To create a sense of responsible and active citizenship - To make the students aware of the Constitutional and the Non- Constitutional bodies - To help the students understand the relationships exist between union and states - To make the students understand the sacrifices made by the freedom fighters.